Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 Begin your day in Tintagel, mentioned in the legendary tale of King Arthur.
 See the ruins of its 13th century castle.
 Locals say Arthur was born at the castle, as its foundations have revealed a much older fortress once lay beneath it.
 Move on to Port Isaac, a pretty fishing village on the Atlantic coast.
 It is the filming location of British television show Doc Martin, and more recently, Poldark.
 Be sure to have your camera ready as you enjoy an orientation around the village.
 Continue on to Padstow and perhaps try traditional fish and chips for lunch?
 Though it has become more gentrified in the past few years, it has not lost its nautical ambiance.
 If anything, its gentrification has brought a glitzy gastronomic scene to this pretty port town.
 Tonight, you’ll reside at your hotel nestled in the Cornish countryside.(Breakfast)

-Your regal day of afternoon tea and stately homes begins with a visit to Sand House in Sidbury.
-A historic house, it has been in the family of Ladies of the Manor, Caroline and Diana Huyshe, for over 500 years.
-Explore this historic stone house with Caroline and learn more about the flora and fauna that make up its pretty gardens.
-Join Caroline for delicious freshly baked scones inside the property and hear all about her fascinating family history.
+Visit a manor house, nestled in Devon countryside, and learn about the history of the property.
+Join the owner for a quintessential Devonshire high tea, with freshly baked scones garnished with seasonal fruits from the kitchen garden.
 Later, move on to your accommodation for the next two nights, the beautiful Summer Lodge Country House Hotel and Spa.
 This five-star boutique venue is a Red Carnation hotel, owned by the same family as Insight itself.
 You can expect the same quality of service, elegance and luxury always front of mind.
 Set within Evershot, which Thomas Hardy used as the inspiration for the fictitious “Evershed,” in his novel “Wessex,” the hotel lives up to its picturesque, storybook setting.
 With a croquet pitch, falconry, horse riding and shooting just a few of the activities it offers, you will have lots to keep you pleasantly busy.(Breakfast / Morning Tea / Dinner with Wine)

 After a relaxed start, learn what goes in to being Lord or Lady of a grand house today, as you explore two of Britain’s finest, Mapperton House and Montacute House.
 Mapperton house is owned by Lord and Lady Sandwich, whose ancestor, John Montagu, the fourth Earl of Sandwich, is famous for inventing the convenience food itself.
 Learn more about the house, its history and yoga loving owner, Lady Julie Montagu, who has also built a yoga and health empire for herself.
 The location was also used to film “Far from Madding Crowd,” an adaptation from the Thomas Hardy novel, starring Carey Mulligan.
 The second part of your day will be spent exploring Elizabethan Montacute, a National Trust house and gardens.
 Its Long Gallery is the longest in Britain, and it is here that through the house’s partnership with the National Portrait Gallery, it displays a range of old oils and watercolours.
 The house has also been used as the backdrop for many films including “Sense and Sensibility,” and “Wolf Hall.”
 In the evening, toast to your travels with your fellow travellers at your hotel over a Celebration Dinner.(Breakfast / Dinner with Wine)